tacodeDev/dev-starter/content/tezos_starter_04.md

 A token can also be non-fungible, which means that all tokens are different.
 Such a token is called a non-fungible token (NFT), and can represent ownership of unique assets like digital art, music, or in-game items.

-Digital Art is a very popular use case for NFTs so we will use this as an example here.
+Digital art is a very popular use case for NFTs so we will use this as an example here.

 **Set up OpenMinter**
 We are going to use OpenMinter in this course to create NFTs.